Tubod, Surigao del Norte

-Tubod, officially the Municipality of Tubod (Surigaonon: Lungsod nan Tubod; Bayan ng Tubod), is a 5th class municipality in the province of Surigao del Norte, Philippines.
+Tubod, officially the Municipality of Tubod (Surigaonon: Lungsod nan Tubod; Bayan ng Tubod), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 15,043 people.

 History

 Tubod was a virgin forest where native inhabitants, the Mamanwa Tribe, had been living.
 Nomadic in nature, the tribe traveled from the hinterland of Tubod and stayed near riverbanks.
 Derived from words "Man" - meaning people, and “Banwa,” meaning jungle - A Mamanwa simply means 'a man living in the jungle.'

 The tribe still occupies the hinterlands of Tubod particularly in Barangays Cawilan and Motorpool.
 They are very significant in building homes for the Tuboranons, and the eventual development of municipality.

 Agustin Mendez is recognized as Tubod's Founding Hero and the first Christian settler who discovered the woods.
 An immigrant from Ubay, Bohol Province, he began to develop Tubod and put the town in the map of Surigao del Norte.
 It was him who also organized the first Cabeza de Barangay that created the first Sitio.

 The Original Tuboranon Cabeza de Barangay founding members were - Agustin Mendez, Donato Pacatang, Florencio Gallenero, Gabriel Sumania, Isaias Calamba, Marciano Dapar, Galanida, Basil, Lumayag and Barro.
 Mendez led the Cabeza de Barangay bloc and young Galanida was their Secretary.
 The rest were known as Cabeza Council members.

 To create the name for the newly founded Sitio, Mendez commissioned a priest from Carrascal, Surigao del Sur but was not able to come as the means of transportation that time was only through the use of a Kayak to reach Placer, nearest location to Tubod, from Carrascal, then via horses to Barangay Timamana.

 However, Tubod Founding Hero Agustin Ganot Mendez did not stop dreaming.
 He requested and sought service of a clergyman in Jabonga, Agusan del Norte.
 They cruised along Tubod River to Sabang, Lake Mainit to reach the Sitio and celebrate Tubod's founding.

 Christian settlers believed it was important for a First Christian mass to be celebrated during foundation.
 This was also the day when the new Sitio's name was conceived.
-Rev. Father Sanidad officiated the first Mass and declared the new sitio after his name “Sitio Union Sanidad” on the 3rd of April.
+Rev. Father Sanidad officiated the first Mass and declared the new sitio after his name “Sitio Union Sanidad” on April 3.